 Wireless Video HDMI achieves the same connection as an HDMI cable.
 Rather than plugging an HDMI cable between your laptop and a monitor, wireless video HDMI uses a transmitter and a receiver that wirelessly connect your devices.
 The transmitter and receiver create a direct wireless connection, which means a home WiFi network is not needed for the devices to work.

 Selecting a Wireless Video HDMI Kit

-There are a few factors to consider when selecting a wireless HDMI kit:
+There are a few factors to consider when selecting a wireless video HDMI kit:

-> - Components required or included – While kits usually include everything needed to connect a laptop to a monitor, you may need to purchase an adapter or other component.
+- Components required or included – While kits usually include everything needed to connect a laptop to a monitor, you may need to purchase an adapter or other component.